kurisun/Marlin/README.md

 Configuration files have been modified for the Maker Select V2.1 with an All metal Hotend.
 Modifications made to configuration.h and configuration_adv.h

+This build is very tight on memory, I have modified the settings to not load the SD card libraries in order to save space.
+I print to this printer using Octoprint so the SD card is not needed.
+I have some new features enabled from the 2.0 branch that I am still playing with as well.

+This can be built and uploaded to the Maker Select V2.1 over USB using Sanguino and the ATMega1284 16mhz board settings in ArduinoISP.
+This requires a bootloader to be burned to the board and more information can be found through searching on how to do this.

+Please try this at your own risk as I had to tune the settings and thermal protections to what best suits my heavily customized printer.

 # Marlin 3D Printer Firmware

 [![Build Status](https://travis-ci.org/MarlinFirmware/Marlin.svg?branch=RCBugFix)](https://travis-ci.org/MarlinFirmware/Marlin)